platowski/de-test-app/README.md

 -   Python 3.12+
 -   Poetry

+Project is using Makefile to simplify the process.
+Every shell command starts with `make` prefix and should be run from main project directory.

 Installation:

 -   `make init` //warning: api key pushed to repo, should be moved i.e. to AWS SSM
 - replace `WORKOS_API_KEY` and `WORKOS_CLIENT_ID` in `.env` with your own WorkOs credentials or use provided instance in dist
 -   `make build`